 - A whole of life vaccination register.

-Opinions expressed in this ISG statement represent the view of the ISG board but do not necessarily represent the views of every member.
+Opinions expressed in this IC statement represent the view of the IC board but do not necessarily represent the views of every member.

-Evidence from several studies indicates that annual vaccination against seasonal influenza prevents cardiovascular morbidity and all-cause mortality in patients with cardiovascular conditions.
+Evidence from several studies indicates that annual vaccination against seasonal influenza reduces cardiovascular morbidity and mortality in patients with cardiovascular conditions.
 Studies indicate that the influenza vaccine almost halves the risk of heart attacks in older adults.
-The Influenza Specialist Group recommends influenza immunisation after admission for Acute Coronary Syndromes (ACS) and as part of comprehensive secondary prevention in persons with coronary and other atherosclerotic vascular disease.
+The Immunisation Coalition recommends influenza immunization for patients with Acute Coronary Syndromes (ACS) prior to discharge from hospital, and as part of comprehensive secondary prevention in persons with coronary and other atherosclerotic vascular disease.

-Healthcare providers who treat individuals with cardiovascular disease can help improve influenza vaccination coverage rates by providing and strongly recommending vaccination to their patients before and throughout the influenza season.
+Healthcare providers, including specialists, who treat individuals with cardiovascular disease can help improve influenza vaccination coverage rates by asking about vaccination status, strongly recommending and providing vaccination to their patients before and throughout the influenza season.

 Statement published: January 2014

-The Influenza Specialist Group (ISG) calls for healthcare workers, allied health and ancillary staff members and their employers to recognise their duty and responsibility to protect themselves, their contacts and their patients from influenza.
+The Immunisation Coalition (IC) calls for healthcare workers, allied health and ancillary staff members and their employers to recognise their duty and responsibility to protect themselves, their contacts and their patients from influenza.

-- The ISG supports the concept of mandatory healthcare worker (HCW) vaccination to protect HCWs and their patients from influenza, across all healthcare settings.
+- The IC supports the concept of mandatory healthcare worker (HCW) vaccination to protect HCWs and their patients from influenza, across all healthcare settings.

 - A national standardised system of vaccination surveillance should be developed and implemented across all healthcare.